JetBrains/Qodana/topics/dotnet.md

       <tabs>
         <tab title="Native mode">
           <note>
-            If you plan to use private NuGet feeds, we recommend running native mode on the same machine where you build a project because this can guarantee that %instance% has access to private NuGet feeds.
+            If you plan to use private NuGet feeds, it is advised to run native mode on the same machine where you build a project because this can guarantee that %instance% has access to private NuGet feeds.
           </note>
           <snippet id="dotnet-run-qodana-native-mode-yaml">